Who is this course for?

-The following publications are to be purchased by all customers wishing to take part on the Domestic Electrician Weekend Course.
+The following publications are to be purchased by all customers wishing to take part on the Domestic Installer Weekend Course.
 These books are ONLY for sale to customers who have booked a course with us.
 Books will not be posted out and will be available on the first day of your course.

 There are no qualification entry requirements, however you will need to be 18 or over to attend this electrical training course.

 If you would like any further information about our Domestic Installer Weekend Course or any of our electrical courses, please call us on 01444 872145 and we will be delighted to help you.

 At Electrician Courses 4U we offer real quality, realistically priced training with unique practical facilities to give you a training centre like no other.
 Our training team have years of industry and training experience behind them and are always willing to go the extra mile.

 Why are your courses so cheap?

 The simple answer is we are not cheap and there is no catch, some of our competitors are simply over pricing and uncompetitive!
 We manage all of our business costs with close scrutiny so that we can keep all of our overheads as low as possible and not pass any additional costs on to our customers.
 This in turn allows us to be competitive and realistic with our course prices.